 Note: You’ll have to change the speed setting while the actual video is playing, not during an ad that plays before the video begins.
 The speed setting has no effect on ads, just on the videos themselves.

 And here’s how to force YouTube to play a video in slow motion in the YouTube mobile app:

 1 – Tap on the video after it begins playing and then tap the Settings icon (it looks like a “gear”).

 2 – Tap Playback Speed.

 3 – Select the speed you want to play the video at.

-That’s all there is to it Gayle.
+That’s all there is to it, Gloria.
 I hope this helps.
 Good luck!

-Update from Gayle: Thanks Rick – it worked!!!
+Update from Gloria: Thanks Rick – it worked!!!